Before fixing the issue, it helps to understand the cause. Common reasons for a clogged drain in tub include:

 Tips to Prevent Future Clogged Bathtub Drains

-- Use a hair trap or mesh drain cover to catch hair and debris
+- Use a hair trap or mesh drain cover

 - Schedule a professional inspection before winter or spring thaw